Robin L. Diamonte

 Chair of the Committee

 Robin L. Diamonte is the chief investment officer for United Technologies Corp., where she oversees $51 billion in global retirement assets.
 Prior to that role, she spent 13 years with Verizon Investment Management as managing director of Global Investments.
 Diamonte is the former chair and currently serves on the board for the Committee on Investment of Employee Benefit Assets (CIEBA), representing more than 100 of the country's largest private sector retirement funds on fiduciary and investment issues in Washington.
 Diamonte was appointed as a corporate board member for Morningstar in 2015.
 She is trustee of the Independent Day School in Middlefield, Connecticut where her two daughters attend elementary school.
 Diamonte earned a B.S. degree in electrical engineering and an M.B.A. in finance from the University of New Haven.
-In 2013, Ms. Diamonte was appointed by President Obama to the Advisory Committee; reappointed for a second term in 2016.
+In 2013, Ms. Diamonte was appointed to the Advisory Committee; reappointed for a second term in 2016.
 She was appointed Committee Chair in January 2017.

 Henry C. Eickelberg

 Henry Eickelberg is an adjunct professor of law and faculty advisor for the Employee Retirement Income Security Act certificate program at the Georgetown University Law Center.
 Prior to that, Eickelberg was the Vice President of Human Resources and Shared Services for General Dynamics Corporation.
 While at General Dynamics, he oversaw the design and administration of the company’s defined benefit pension plans, 401(k) plans, and health and welfare programs.
 Eickelberg served as Chairman of the American Benefits Council as well as a member of the Board of Directors of the ERISA Industry Committee.
 A certified public accountant, he has a Bachelor of Science in Commerce from DePaul University and a Juris Doctor and a Master of Laws from John Marshall Law School.
-In 2016, Eickelberg was appointed by President Obama to the Advisory Committee.
+In 2016, Eickelberg was appointed to the Advisory Committee.

 Joyce M. St. Clair

 Joyce M. St. Clair is an Executive Vice President and Chief Capital Management Officer and a member of the Northern Trust Executive Management Group, responsible for establishing a strong governance framework to oversee all capital management initiatives.
 Prior to joining Northern Trust as a Vice President in August 1992, Ms. St. Clair was an Associate Partner in Andersen Consulting (now Accenture) Financial Services Group in Chicago, where she was named Senior Vice President in July 1996 and an Executive Vice President in October 2003.
 Ms. St. Clair received a Bachelor of Science in Finance from Indiana University and an M.B.A. from the University of Chicago.
 Ms. St. Clair is the Vice Chairman of the Board of Trustees of the Peggy Notebaert Nature Museum, the Chair of the financial membership committee for The Chicago Network, and serves on the Dean’s Council at Indiana University.
-Ms. St. Clair was appointed by President Obama to the Advisory Committee in July 2016.
+Ms. St. Clair was appointed to the Advisory Committee in July 2016.